biggaysanta/psychic-fishstick/content/post/2024/08/2024-08-06-massage-holiday-gift-ideas/index.md

 ---
-title: "Holiday Gift Idea - eGift Cards from Paul Brown Massage Therapy!"
+title: Holiday Gift Idea - eGift Cards from Paul Brown, CMT!
-date: "2024-08-06"
+date: 2024-08-06
 categories:
-  - "announcement"
+  - announcement
-  - "sale"
+  - sale
 tags:
-  - "egift-cards"
+  - egift-cards
-  - "gift-certificate"
+  - gift-certificate
-  - "gift-ideas"
+  - gift-ideas
-  - "massage-holiday-gift-ideas"
+  - massage-holiday-gift-ideas
+lastmod: 2025-07-04T02:03:16.279Z
 ---

-## Give the powerful gift of healing touch this holiday season!
+## Give the powerful gift of healing touch this holiday season

 Ready to level up your gift-giving game?
 Need massage holiday gift ideas?
 Paul Brown Massage Therapy's got your back!
 My Massage-o-matic eGift Cards are like little bundles of joy, packed with 5 fabulous services and an array of durations to choose from.
 Trust me, it's the perfect recipe to make your loved ones feel pampered and oh-so-special.
 So go ahead, give the gift of relaxation and watch those happy faces light up! 🎁✨